Questions and answers CSRD and ESRS

 • ten topical standards (E1 to E5, S1 to S4 and G1).

 • the 'topical' ESRS contain the disclosure requirements for the ESG topics.
 Within each of the topics there are disclosure requirements for, inter alia, governance (GOV), strategy and business model (SBM), impact-, risk and opportunity management (IRO) and metrics and targets (MT).
-The ESRSs use these abbreviations to indicate the different disclosure requirements.

 See below a schematic representation of these twelve sector agnostic standards divided into two cross-cutting standards and ten thematic ESG standards.